 Publication Ethics and Publication Malpractice Statement

-The attitude and rules of our journal followed in the editorial and publishing processes are given below for all involved parties:
+The attitude and rules of our journal followed in the editorial and publishing processes are given below for all involved parties (inline and addition to aforementioned COPE guidelines):

 Responsibilities of Editors